derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

     - *Δ* - delta
     - *∇* - gradient (∇C as gradient vector)
 - artificial neurons
-    - *perceptron* - an artificial neuron with x binary inputs and 1 binary output.
-A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value to determine the output.
+    - *perceptron* - an artificial neuron with n binary inputs and 1 binary output.
+A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value determining the output.
         - Varying the weights and threshold result in different *decision making models*
         - Layering sets of perceptrons enables abstract and sophisticated decision making as the outputs of a perceptron may be an input in any number of perceptrons in a subsequent layer
         - Forumla (`w` = weight vector, `x` = input vector, `b` = bias)
             - `output = w⋅x+b > 0 ?
 1 : 0`
             - *bias* - measue of ease for perceptron to fire
         - Can mimic NAND gate and thus a neural network can mimic circuits and achieve computational universality.
 Better than conventional circuit design however, *learning algorithms* can automatically tune weights and biases of a neural network resulting in a learned and potentially superior design.
-    - *sigmoid* - an artificial neuron with x inputs and 1 output where each input and output is 0, 1, or a fraction between.
-A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value to determine the output.
+    - *sigmoid* - an artificial neuron with n inputs and 1 output where each input and output is 0, 1, or a fraction between.
+A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value determining the output.
         - AKA - logistic neuron
         - Formula (`σ` = sigmoid function, `w` = weight vector, `x` = input vector, `b` = bias)
             - `z = w⋅x+b`